matheuscan/matheuscan/README.md

 # About me
  - 👋 Hi, I’m @matheuscan
- - 👀 I’m interested in web development, outside programming i like to test new technologies like VR
+ - 👀 I’m interested in web development, outside programming I like to try new technologies like VR
- - 🌱 I’m currently learning backend developmen
+ - 🌱 I’m currently learning backend development
- - 💞️ I’m looking to collaborate on web projects
+ - 💞️ I’m looking to collaborate in open source projects
  - 📫 How to reach me:
  - email: germanmatheus@proton.me